 - Pokerstars: Advising the world’s largest online poker company on insolvency issues arising out of their US$731m settlement of forfeiture proceedings issued by the US Department of Justice.

-Successful defence of an investment fund in a just and equitable winding up petition.
+- Washington Special Opportunity Fund (FSD, Mangatal J): Successful defence of an investment fund in a just and equitable winding up petition.
 Case selected by The Lawyer as one of the leading offshore cases in the ﬁrst half of 2016.

-- Weavering Clawback Advice: Advising an investment bank on claw-back claims by the Cayman Islands liquidator of Weavering Macro Fixed Income Fund.
+- Weavering Clawback Advice: Advising an investment bank on claw-back claims by the Cayman liquidator of Weavering Macro Fixed Income Fund.

 - Plymouth Rock v.
 Lister: Drafted Expert Evidence of BVI Law on directors’ duties for Gibraltarian litigation.

-Banking and Finance
+Banking and Finance Disputes

 - Chilean Investors v.
-ANZ: Acted in a claim for cUS$30m brought by 30 Chilean investors in respect of losses made on derivatives based on Russian National Debt.
+ANZ: Acted in a claim in the English Commercial Court for cUS$30m brought by 30 Chilean investors against an investment bank, in respect of losses made on derivatives based on Russian National Debt.

 - Parabola v.
-Man Financial Instructed for Man in this high-proﬁle £90m trial in the English Commercial Court involving allegations of fraud, breach of contract and breach of ﬁduciary duty.
+Man Financial: Instructed for Man in this high-proﬁle £90m trial in the English Commercial Court involving allegations of fraud, breach of contract and breach of ﬁduciary duty.

 - Finlan v.
-EMW (2007, English High Court, Ch D) Defending a £25m negligence claim brought against a firm of solicitors for an alleged failure to seek relevant information at the completion meeting of an MBO.
+EMW (2007, English High Court, Ch D) Defending a £25m negligence claim brought against a firm of English solicitors for an alleged failure to seek relevant information at the completion meeting of an MBO.

 - Mizuho Bank v.
-Schahin (BVI Comm Court, Leon J) Successful application for an injunction to restrain the shareholders of a BVI company from wrongfully reversing acts taken by the Bank to enforce its security on a USD460m loan.
+Schahin (BVI Comm Court, Leon J) Successful application for an injunction to restrain the shareholders of a BVI company from wrongfully reversing acts taken by the Bank to enforce its security on a US$460m loan.

 - Adamovsky v.
 Malitsky (EC (BVI) CA) Acting for the successful appellants in an appeal against an anti-enforcement injunction.